Endometrial Ablation

 During this procedure, your doctor inserts a special probe into the uterus through the vagina and cervix.
 The tool applies microwave energy to the uterine lining, which destroys it.

-Before you have endometrial ablation, your doctor will:
+Before you have an endometrial ablation, your doctor may:

-• Hysteroscopy: a thin telescope with a light (called a hysteroscope) used to see the inside of the uterus.
+• Hysteroscopy: a thin instrument with a light (called a hysteroscope) used to see the inside of the uterus.

 • Ultrasonography: sound waves to create pictures of the pelvic organs.